Build Your Skills

 Schools have the opportunity to reshape this experience, ensuring that no student is left to struggle unnecessarily.
 By embedding sensory-inclusive approaches into transition planning, we can create environments where all students can thrive regardless of their sensory needs.

-Our Sensory Therapists are waiting to support your school in becoming sensory inclusive: book onto our great value Sensory Inclusive Schools training and support package today.
+Our Sensory Therapists are waiting to support your school in becoming sensory inclusive: book onto one of our great value Sensory Inclusive Schools training and support packages today.